- Beginners’ Notes

-- Practise using a clock or watch that reliably keeps good time, and that has a second hand or a seconds display on it, until you can count up to 10 seconds or more accurately without looking at the clock-face.
+- Practise using a mobile phone clock that has a seconds display on it or countdown time, until you can count up to 10 seconds or more accurately without looking at the clock-face.
 You should find that counting “one thousand, two thousand, three thousand”, etc., at a steady speed will help.

 Inevitably when observing, you will not be able to watch the sky the whole time.
 You may need to take a break, and you may need to look at your watch after each meteor and note down details of what you saw.
 While you can usefully practise writing without looking down at your pad, for example, you should always be prepared to make an allowance in your watch duration for such “dead time”.
 For typical visual observing, it’s likely you’ll have to allow up to five minutes dead time for every hour you observe.

 Clouds can seriously affect your observed meteor rates, but you don’t have to wait until the sky is 100% clear before you contemplate a meteor watch.
 You need to do two things.
 Estimate the area of sky you are observing that has clouds covering it, and every 15 minutes or so, note down this estimate as a percentage.
 This will enable your observed rate to be properly corrected when computing the Zenithal Hourly Rate (ZHR).